3-Day Napa Valley Itinerary for First-Time Visitors

 Thirsty?
 Grab a pint!
 Photo Courtesy of Fieldwork Brewing Company

-Next, cross over the First St. Bridge to the main part of Downtown Napa.
-Here you can stop in at one of the many wine tasting rooms, wine bars, or restaurants for happy hour.
-We love Cadet, Carpe Diem and Compline for pre-dinner drinks.
+The first of your three-day Napa Valley itinerary isn’t over quite yet!
+Next, it’s time for more wine.
+Stop into one of the many wine tasting rooms, wine bars, or restaurants for happy hour, such as Arch & Tower for incredible river views and wine tasting, Carpe Diem, or Compline wine bars.
 Make a reservation for dinner on the Napa Riverfront at the famous Morimoto or the romantic French bistro Angele, or head to The Grove at CIA to dine on Mediterranean-inspired cuisine under olive trees in the garden.

 Andaz Hotel